kscalelabs/store/CONTRIBUTING.md

 ### Configuration

 Settings for the app backend live in the `store/settings/` directory.
-To configure which set of settings you are using, set `ROBOLIST_ENVIRONMENT`.
+To configure which set of settings you are using, set `ENVIRONMENT`.
 It is the stem of one of the config files in the `store/settings/configs/` directory.
 When developing locally this should usually just be `local`

 To locally develop, put these following environment variables in env.sh file and when you run the server locally,
 run: `source env.sh` in every new terminal :

 ```
 # Specifies a local environment versus production environment.
-export ROBOLIST_ENVIRONMENT=local
+export ENVIRONMENT=local

 # For AWS
 export AWS_DEFAULT_REGION='us-east-1'